tmnpierre/tmnpierre/README.md

    ![NestJS](https://img.shields.io/badge/-NestJS-E0234E?style=for-the-badge&logo=nestjs&logoColor=white)

 ### Introduction :
 Welcome to my GitHub profile!
-I am Pierre-Julien, currently training as a .NET/C# developer.
+I am **Pierre-Julien**, currently training as a .NET/C# developer.
 Passionate about backend, I am engaged in an intensive learning path to master the fundamentals and advanced aspects of backend development in .NET/C#.
 My goal is to continue with specialized training in Application Design and Development (CDA), where I wish to deepen my skills and acquire solid expertise in creating effective and innovative backend solutions.

 ### 🚀 Latest Projects